IanSkelskey/evergreen-libraryiq-export/README.md

 This flag will cause the software to drop and recreate the database schema.
 It uses a schema named "libraryiq" It might be a good idea to use this flag if this script receives an update from git.
-There might be tweaks to the DB funcations that will need to get applied to your system.
+There might be tweaks to the DB functions that will need to get applied to your system.

 ### full